 What happens if I do not select either one?

 If neither SSL nor TLS is used, then the communications between you and the server can easily become a party line for eavesdroppers.
 Your data and your login information are sent in plain text for anyone to see; there is no guarantee that the server you connect to is not some middle man or interloper.
 For more on this, see: the case for email security.

 Does LuxSci support these security protocols?

-SSL is the basis of client-server security used by LuxSci for all of our services.
-We offer a variety of ports for connecting securely to POP, IMAP, and SMTP over both SSL and TLS in addition to the standard insecure ports, and we offer them free of charge.
+SSL/TLS form the basis of client-server security used by LuxSci for all of its services.
+Our servers support TLS v1.2 and our web sites are protected against the BEAST attack.
+We offer a variety of ports for connecting securely to POP, IMAP, and SMTP over both port- and protocol-based encryption methods in addition to the standard insecure ports, and we offer them free of charge.
 LuxSci also offers MySQL, LDAP and WebMail over SSL and provides SSL for web hosting clients.

-To ensure the integrity and security of your data, LuxSci strongly recommends taking advantage of our secure capabilities.
-See also our Case for Email Security for complete details on the general insecurity of email and what can be done about it.
+To ensure the integrity and security of your data, LuxSci strongly recommends taking advantage of our secure capabilities, such as enforced use of PGP, S/MIME, TLS, and email Escrow protocols.

 - How Does Secure Socket Layer (SSL or TLS) Work?

 - SMTP TLS: All About Secure Email Delivery over TLS